 Contacts between the Joint Ministry in Africa and the UCCM began in 1992.
 Rev. Jonathanes Simango, President of the UCCM, wrote asking for a visit to the Mozambican church in the near future.

-The United Church Board for World Ministries (UCBWM), successor to the American Board, gathered at Cleveland, Ohio, on July 21, 1992, and voted on a resolution which stated, “The UCBWM rejoices in the rediscovery of our historical relationship with the Church of Christ in Mozambique (Sofala and Manica).
+The United Church Board for World Ministries (UCBWM), successor to the American Board, gathered in Cleveland, Ohio, on July 21, 1992, and voted on a resolution that stated, “The UCBWM rejoices in the rediscovery of our historical relationship with the Church of Christ in Mozambique (Sofala and Manica).
 We call upon Rev. Paul Sherry, President of the United Church of Christ, USA, to convey our enthusiasm about rediscovering this relationship and our desire to seek ways to strengthen and nurture our common bonds.”
-Ruth Minter, Joint Ministry in Africa, Global Ministries missionary, had the initial presence in November, 1992, at the annual conference of the UCCM in Mozambique and brought greetings from the Joint Ministry in Africa.
+Ruth Minter, Joint Ministry in Africa, Global Ministries missionary, had the initial presence in November 1992, at the annual conference of the UCCM in Mozambique and brought greetings from the Joint Ministry in Africa.

 That first official visit in over 60 years happened on May 7, 1993.
 We might say the “American Board had returned!”
 Dr. Dan Hoffman, then the Executive for the Joint Ministry in Africa, met with the UCCM Executive Committee and attended a special worship service “in the big Beira church where we symbolically renewed contact in front of the congregation.”
 It included “a public apology that somehow during the many years since the American Board left Beira that the foundational relationship had been forgotten.”
 Mutual expressions were given by both parties for their eagerness to renew the historic partnership which lapsed around 1930 under the hardships of the great depression.
 In a Hoffman letter of June 23, 1993, he wrote, “We are involved in the process of reestablishing relations with the Mozambican church.”